raganwald/raganwald.github.com/_posts/2015-12-26-beyond-simple-mixins.md

 0. If `Executive` mixes `BookCollector` in, `Executive` can't override methods of `BookCollector`.
 If `Executive` inherits from `BookCollector`, it can.
 0. If `Executive` mixes `BookCollector` in, `Executive` can't override methods of `BookCollector`, and therefore it can't make a method that overrides a method of `BookCollector` and then uses `super` to call the original.
 If `Executive` inherits from `BookCollector`, it can.

-If JavaScript had multiple inheritence, we could extend a class with more than one superclass:
+If JavaScript had multiple inheritance, we could extend a class with more than one superclass:

 {% highlight javascript %}
 class Todo {